lumeland/lume.land/docs/advanced/migrate-to-lume3.md

   // Lume 3
   site.use(tailwind()); // No longer requires postcss
   ```
 - This plugin no longer load all `.css` files.
-Use `site.add()` to include only
+Use `site.add()` to include the
-  the files that you want to process.
+  CSS files that you want to process.
   ```js
   // Lume 2
   site.use(tailwind());